 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-I am sorry, I do not offer couples counselling currently.
+I do not offer counselling for couples or young adults.

 Where to find me:

 I work from home in Grange over Sands, which is midway between Kendal and Barrow and easily accessible by both car and public transport.
 Here's some useful information about getting there but if you need anymore, please ask...

 There is a good rail link connecting Grange with Lancaster, Preston and Manchester and Barrow.